rdgzmanuel/visual_topological_slam/README.md

 Edit `encoder/config.py` to set hyperparameters and select the loss function.
 The two supported loss functions are:

 - **Triplet loss** -- learns an embedding space where anchor-positive distances are smaller than anchor-negative distances by a margin.
-- **Contrastive loss** -- pulls similar pairs together and pushes dissimilar pairs apart in the embedding space.
+- **Contrastive loss** -- pulls similar pairs together and pushes different pairs apart in the embedding space.

 Adjust parameters such as learning rate, batch size, number of epochs, and other training settings directly in `config.py`.